 - Health: Skin conditions or health problems may cause the dog to shed.
 If any skin condition persists, it’s best to check with your veterinarian.

 - Nutrition: Do your research on what’s best to feed your pooch.
 An improper diet can lead to excess shedding.

 - Soap: Ask for advice on the best shampoo to use on your pet.
 The wrong product can lead to skin conditions and shedding.

 - Stress: Pembroke Corgis do not like dramatic changes.
 If they’re in unfamiliar surroundings, for example, they may shed more.

 How can I manage Pembroke Welsh Corgis’ Shedding?

 - Line Brushing Technique – Line brushing is a method for grooming the excess hair from your canine’s coat.
-Basically, this is a bottom to top approach, starting at the feet.
+Basically, this is a bottom-to-top approach, starting at the feet.
 As you go, lift up hair with one hand, and comb.

 - Grooming Tips – While you’re focusing on shedding, there are other elements to grooming your dog.
 Corgis benefit from ear cleaning and nail clipping too.
 Give yourself plenty of time with your dog, as they may find grooming stressful, and you need to show them a ton of love and patience.
 Pause periodically for hugs and kisses, teaching them grooming is an enjoyable activity.
 Encourage positive behavior responses with small treats.

 The answer to the question of “do Pembroke Welsh Corgis Shed” is a definitive yes, a lot.
-Nonetheless, if you provide your dog with proper grooming and cleaning, you can decrease the amount of random hair around your home.
+Nonetheless, if you provide your Corgi with proper grooming and cleaning, you can decrease the amount of random hair around your home.
 Just be patient, as there is a small learning curve here.
-Once you get into a pattern, it will become natural and part of bonding time with your pup.
+Once you get into a pattern, it will become natural and part of bonding time with your Corgi.